 The US Dollar is currently trading higher against the Indian Rupee.
 The US Dollar Index, which tests the greenback against a basket of major currencies, is currently trading at 92.27, up 0.14 percent.

-It is expected for Indian Rupee to depreciate further but if you are interested in knowing the yearly forecast for the currency pair, do check out our blog on USD-INR forecast for 2021.
+It is expected for Indian Rupee to depreciate further but if you are interested in knowing the yearly forecast for the currency pair, do check out our USD-INR forecast for 2021.